Life would have been so much easier if there were only one single tool to choose for cutting a tile, wouldn’t it?

-How to Cut a ceramic tile with Manual Snap Cutter
+#1 Using a Manual Snap Cutter

+A manual snap cutter comes in really handy for making straight cuts.
 If you want to make a perfectly straight cut, the manual snap cutter is what you’re looking for.
 Handy as it is, it is a worthy investment as it only ranges around $200 (decent quality) and is available on any home improvement online portal or shop.

 - After marking the line, place the tile firmly against the front guide, lift it and depress to score a straight line.

 - After scoring, depress the handle in order to snap the tile in two pieces.
 If you’re cutting ceramic tile (more than one), clamp the fence into the same position as the first cut and place the tiles succeedingly.

 - However, you should brush the debris away after you’re done with the cutting procedure.

 But most of the times we want to make irregular cuts across the edges rather than the straight cuts.
 In such cases, using an efficient tile nipper is beneficial as the snap cutters can’t make the irregular cuts.

 Also, known as the nibbling tool, it can be used to make a half inch or an entire inch distant cuts from the edge by making the scoring lines.
 This tool is also used to make notches or tiny cutout.
 The best part about the nippers is that they are relatively chip ranging from $10-$25 based on their quality.